Triple Negative Breast Cancer – What It Means

 1. You do not have to take hormone therapy drugs that have a whole host of unpleasant side effects.

-2. Research shows that triple-negative tumors respond better to chemotherapy than tumors that are estrogen and progesterone positive.
-Chemo works better on you!
+2. Should you decide to have chemotherapy, research shows that triple-negative tumors respond better to chemotherapy than tumors that are estrogen and progesterone positive.
+Chemotherapy may work better for you.

 3. If you remain disease-free for four or more years the chances are your cancer will NEVER return.